KalaKit/KalaCrashHandler/README.md

 ---

-## These crash types are supported and will be displayed
+# These crash types are supported and will be displayed

+The images in the images folder also show each crash type (except EXCEPTION_IN_PAGE_ERROR) and what their error messages look like.

+---

 ### Common and high priority crash types